Frank Dikötter: The People's Trilogy

-In his review of The Tragedy of Liberation, Wemheuer wrote, "Dikötter is retelling an old story about the early years of the Cold War based on new sources.
+The Tragedy of Liberation examines the establishment and first decade of the People's Republic of China.
+In the book, Dikötter describes the early years of the state as an era of "calculated terror and systematic violence".
+For Financial Times, Julia Lovell wrote that "[a] remarkable work of archival research.
+Dikötter rarely, if ever, allows the story of central government to dominate by merely reporting a top-down directive.
+Instead, he tracks the grassroots impact of Communist policies – on farmers, factory workers, industrialists, students, monks – by mining archives and libraries for reports, surveys, speeches and memoirs.
+In so doing, he uncovers astonishing stories of party-led inhumanity and also popular resistance."
+For The Guardian, historian Rana Mitter wrote that The Tragedy of Liberation is an "excellent book" that is "horrific but essential reading for all who want to understand the darkness that lies at the heart of one of the world's most important revolutions".
+Mitter also wrote that it is "an angry book, but its fury is always contained within a framework of impressive research and elegant prose".
+In his review, Felix Wemheuer wrote, "Dikötter is retelling an old story about the early years of the Cold War based on new sources.
 While many journalists celebrate The Tragedy of Liberation in their reviews, most Western historians, political scientists, and sociologists offer a much more complicated version of early PRC history that includes diverse experiences and local variations.
 Finding credible alternative narratives is a huge task that warrants future research by modern China scholars.
 Unfortunately, Dikötter's condemning of the Chinese revolution in his People's Trilogy requires an academic response that consists of more than a few novel local case studies."
-Adam Cathcart, lecturer in Chinese history at the University of Leeds, has pointed out Dikötter's problematic use of sources.
 Brian DeMare has criticized Dikötter's The Tragedy of Liberation for implying that landlords were a communist-invented fiction.
 DeMare writes, "Due to Dikötter's choice of phrasing, many readers believe that he is arguing that there were no landlords in China.
 His citation, however, refers to my UCLA dissertation, where I discuss how the term land lord (dizhu) was an alien word in the countryside [...]
 There were, to be sure, many landlords in China."